Fredrik2002/f1-24-telemetry-application/README.md

 * Check glitch in CLM where a car gets in the middle
 * Add second enter button to validate setting change
 * Add asynchronous events to stop the data recording in *utils/receiver.py*
+* Add estimated pit exit position on the map